bartosz-antosik/vscode-spellright/README.md

 This extension contributes the following settings (with default values):

-`spellright.language: en`
+`spellright.language: ""`

 Default language (dictionary/country name) used for spelling.
-Typically in a LANGUAGE or LANGUAGE-COUNTRY format (e.g.: "en", "fr", "en-US", "en-GB", "fr-CA", "pl-PL" etc.)
+Typically in a LANGUAGE (e.g.: "en", "fr", when `groupDictionaries` is `true`) or LANGUAGE-COUNTRY format (e.g.: "en-US", "en-GB", "fr-CA", "pl-PL", when  `groupDictionaries` is `false`).
+When *Hunspell* spelling engine is used (e.g. in Windows 7) this setting should be the name of the dictionary file without extension.
+In case `language` parameter is not set then language from OS locales is used.

 `spellright.statusBarIndicator: true`